maximebf/atomik/docs/urls.md

 For assets, it also exists `Atomik::appAsset()` and `Atomik::pluginAsset()`.
 The latter, like `Atomik::pluginUrl()`, needs a plugin name as the first argument.

-Inside views, you should call any Atomik methods through `$this`:
+Inside views, you should call any Atomik method through `$this`:

     $url = $this->url('archives', array('year' => 2008));